 Molly laid in bed awake, her curious mind too active to sleep.
-Will lay peacefully sleeping beside her.
+Will slept peacefully beside her.
 It was still dark outside and she had no idea what time it was.
 Careful not to disturb Will, she felt for her phone on the bedside table.
 It told her it was 3am.
 Wow, they had been asleep for 12 hours or more!
-Wide awake now, she quietly got up and walked lightly down the hall into the kitchen to make some tea and toast.
+Wide awake now, not wanting to wake Will, she quietly got out of bed and walked down the hall to the kitchen to make some tea and toast.
 Secretly Molly loved this time of day.
 There was a peacefulness to it that cannot be found during daylight hours.
-Having lit the fire in the wood stove, the kettle did not take long to come to the boil, at the same time removing the chill in the air.
-She leaned back in her favourite Bentwood chair at the kitchen table sipping hot tea from the cup cradled in both hands.
+Having stoked the fire, she leaned back in her favourite Bentwood chair at the kitchen table sipping hot tea from the cup cradled in both hands.
 As she relished warming her bare feet by the wood stove, Molly heard a sound coming from up the stairs.
-From where she was sitting at the table, only a pale glow was visible, casting a weak shadow which spilled down onto the wooden floor at the bottom of the staircase in the hallway just outside of the kitchen doorway.
-Curious, she refilled her tea cup then peeped around the corner and up the stairs – the door at the top was slightly ajar.
-Molly was sure Will had shut the door yesterday…well… maybe not – being playful at the time, her mind was on other things… What fascinated her more was the soft light which shone out from the crack of the partially opened door.
+From where she was sitting at the table, she was only able to see a pale glow which caste a weak light that spilled down onto the wooden floor at the bottom of the staircase just above the steps from the kitchen into the hallway.
+Curious, she refilled her tea cup then peeped around the corner and up the stairs – the door at the top of these was slightly ajar.
+Molly was sure that Will had shut the door yesterday…well… maybe not – being playful at the time, her mind was on other things… What fascinated her more was the soft light which shone out the crack in the door.
 Full moon had passed, and there were no street lights outside.
-Curiosity beckoned her.
-Walking up the stairs, she gently pushed opened the door to find a candle burning on the bureau and the writing slope was open!
+Walking up the stairs, she gently pushed opened the door to find a candle burning on the windowsill and the desk top was open!
 Maybe Will had been up here earlier whilst she was asleep?
 Walking across the room, she sat down in the captain’s chair and found one of the letters opened.
 It must have been Will!
 Molly sighed, feeling slightly disappointed.
 She had hoped he would have left this up to her, as she had wanted to ask Grace for her permission first.
 Looking around, Molly wished she could see Grace, to have some kind of contact with her and to get her permission to read the letters.
 She decided to write a letter to Grace.
 The candle flickered brightly, like it was agreeing, as she took out a blank piece of paper and looked quizzically at the ink pen.
 It had been quite a few years since she had used one of these, back in Art School when they studied calligraphy.
 Closing her eyes, she rolled the pen between her fingers and thumb, getting a feel for how to use it and thinking about what to write.
 Dipping the pen in the ink, the quill nib glided effortlessly across the paper in perfect script writing…

 I know you are aware of us moving into the house and that I have come across your letters to Captain Forrest.